 Given the growing number of specialized, individual tools available today, there’s a clear trend to include several individual solutions within a front door intranet and communication hub.
 SharePoint was once the only option for collaboration use cases.
 Now there are multiple options like Confluence from Atlassian and team chats such as Slack, Teams, or Stride.
 Then there are the communication and networking parts, meaning Yammer and Workplace by Facebook, and email of course remains a huge concern.

-But what one sees is that a well-functioning technology stack will consist of tools that are ready-made for specific use cases and are all available via single sign-on where login authentication is done automatically.
-The user can enter the workplace through their communication hub and then jump directly to the service that he or she really wants to use.
+But what one is beginning to see is that a well-functioning technology stack will consist of tools that are ready-made for specific use cases and are all available via single sign-on where login authentication is done automatically.
+The user can enter the workplace through their front door intranet and then jump directly to the service that he or she really wants to use.

 Summary: The Employee Experience Is the Heart of the Digital Workplace

-Communication and collaboration are the top priorities of today’s digital workplace, where managing change is key.
-This requires an entirely new approach that takes the employee experience into account and is therefore mobile and targetable.
+Communication and collaboration are the top priorities of today’s digital workplace.
+This requires an entirely new approach that takes the employee experience into account and is therefore mobile and highly targetable.
 Company-wide and targeted communication isn’t something organizations can do with a blog or a responsive intranet.
 Especially for organizations with multiple locations and employees who speak different languages, effective communication requires broad yet seamless functionality.